readapttm/set-cover/readme.md

 N.B.
 This script implements a lazy implementation of the greedy solution to the set cover problem as outlined in algorithm 3 in the following publication: https://people.eng.unimelb.edu.au/ammoffat/abstracts/lmw14acsc.pdf.

+NB.
+All code in this repository is provided for educational purposes only, with absolutely no warranty explicit, implied, or otherwise.